awemorris/suika3/README.md

 * **A Living Industry** — Transforming the medium from a niche interest into a sustainable market where creativity can lead to self-reliance.

+...Is this overly assertive?
+As professional developers, we consider it basic professional ethics to develop products with the expectation of commercial success.

 ### Our Vision: Catalyst for Growth